repobuddy/repobuddy/packages/jest/README.md

 ### `transformIgnorePatterns`

-[jest] could not understands ESM code.
+[jest] could not understand ESM code.
 And by default, the code under `node_modules` are not transformed.

 To work with packages that are distributed as ESM,